ganeshchand/gc-demo-databricks-connect/README.md

 ```

-* Step 5 - Set the environment variable
+* Step 5 (optional) - Set the environment variable
+You only need to do this if you don't use the configuration profile or you want to use the pyspark console for remote execution.

 ```bash
 export SPARK_REMOTE="sc://<WORKSPACE_URL>:443/;token=<TOKEN>;x-databricks-cluster-id=<CLUSTER_ID>"